metrom-xyz/erc20-test-tokens/README.md

 | [CCC](contracts/YeenusToken.sol) |        0 | [0x6fFEbe71762EA02eA490491fa6cab90b2f744787](https://sepolia.etherscan.io/address/0x6fFEbe71762EA02eA490491fa6cab90b2f744787) |

 Don't see a deployment you need?
-Deploying the tokens on any given network is dead simple: just follow the instructions below and open a PR to add the deployment to the table above.
+Deploying the tokens on any given network is dead simple: just follow the instructions below and open a PR to add your deployment(s) to the table above.

 ## DIY deployment